‘Southern Charm,’ Things That Make You Go ‘Ewww,’ And Why Thomas Ravenel Is Always Around

 “She probably did write the content for that site because as

-But in just two Southern Charm episodes, there have been a few moments where Ravenel elicited an “eww” reaction from fans and writers.
-The scene where Whitney just happened to drop by to visit Thomas, and explain that he was once again, single, after breaking up with his long distance girlfriend, Larissa.
+But in just two Southern Charm episodes, there have been a few moments where Ravenel elicited an “eww” reaction from fans and writers, one of which was when Whitney just happened to drop by to visit Thomas and explain that he was once again single after breaking up with his long-distance girlfriend, Larissa.

 RELATED SOUTHERN CHARM REPORTS BY INQUISITR